jrenaud90/TidalPy/Documentation/Tides_x/global_tides.md

 - Renaud, J. P., et al. (2021).
 Tidal dissipation in dual-body, highly eccentric, and nonsynchronously rotating systems: Applications to Pluto-Charon and the exoplanet TRAPPIST-1e. *The Planetary Science Journal*, 2(1), 4.
 The collapse form of global dual-body dissipation.
 - Efroimsky, M., and Makarov, V. V. (2013).
 Tidal friction and tidal lagging.
 Applicability limitations of a popular formula for the tidal torque. *The Astrophysical Journal*, 764(1), 26.
 The CPL and CTL frequency dependence.
+- Kaula, W. M. (1964).
+Tidal dissipation by solid friction and the resulting orbital evolution. *Reviews of Geophysics*, 2(4), 661-685.
+The tidal potential expansion.
+- Efroimsky, M., and Williams, J. G. (2009).
+Tidal torques: A critical review of some techniques. *Celestial Mechanics and Dynamical Astronomy*, 104, 257-289.
+Eq.
+18, the tidal potential with mode-dependent Love numbers.
+- Peale, S. J., and Cassen, P. (1978).
+Contribution of tidal dissipation to lunar thermal history. *Icarus*, 36(2), 245-269.
+The synchronous heating formula.